peterjmit/peterjmit.com/src/documents/blog/a-better-workflow-with-chef-and-vagrant.html.md

 seems to be the answer.
 Berkshelf provides the solution to writing a cookbook in isolation, and lets you pull in 3rd party cookbooks from _any_ location whether that be Opscode, a git repository or even your local filesystem.
-When you pull in those dependencies, they stay seperate from your cookbook just as with ruby gems, or npm.
+When you pull in those dependencies, they stay separate from your cookbook just as with ruby gems, or npm.

 ### A basic example of the workflow in action